Died Pretty: 1990–2002: Second phase

 Their next album, Sold, released in February 1996, was recorded with contributions by two drummers - Kennedy had been replaced by Shane Melder (on loan from Sidewinder).
 Sold reunited them with original producer Younger, who co-produced with Wayne Connolly.
 It was also mixed at the well-known Fort Apache Studios in Boston by Paul Kolderie and Sean Slade (Buffalo Tom, Radiohead, Dinosaur Jr).
 A rougher, harder-sounding collection than Doughboy or Trace, it gained critical acclaim and reached the Top 30.
-Its singles "Cuttin' Up Her Legs" (September 1995) and "Good at Love" (November) failed to chart and Died Pretty were dropped by Sony in April 1996.
+Its singles "Cuttin' Up Her Legs" and "Good at Love" failed to chart and Died Pretty were dropped by Sony in April 1996.
 Simon Cox (Juice) joined on as full-time drummer in May and the group signed back with Citadel, and released a four-track EP, Deeper in November.
 The EP has a guest appearance by Hoodoo Gurus guitarist Brad Shepherd and has Peno playing harmonica on the opening track "You Need Wings".
 The EP was produced by Connolly, who had become the band's producer of choice and would work on all their subsequent studio output.

 Their last two studio albums, Using My Gills As a Roadmap (1998) and Everydaydream (2000) showed the band moving away from basic guitar rock and making greater use of electronics, citing Kraftwerk, David Bowie's Low and obscure Euro dance records as influences.
 They released a compilation, Out of the Unknown – The Best of Died Pretty (1999), on Citadel.

 Bass guitarist Warren departed the band temporarily in December 2001 due to tinnitus.
 Myers and Peno – the band's main songwriters – began working on a proposed new album, but this proved difficult as Peno had moved to Melbourne.
 In May 2002, Died Pretty announced they would disband after a final Australian tour with Warren back on board.
 They released a three-track 'farewell' single, "My Generation Landslide" in August.